Main, Veggie

 Directions

-• Beat together the eggs, salt, and pepper until well combined.
+• In a separate bowl, beat together the eggs, salt, and pepper until well combined.

-• Dip the flattened eggplants into the beaten egg mixture.
-Immediately fry on an oiled pan over medium heat for 2-3 minutes on each side, or until golden brown in color on both sides.
+• Fry the eggplant in an oiled pan over medium heat for 2-3 minutes on each side, or until golden brown in color (be sure to pour the remaining egg mixture on top!)

 • Drain any residual oil and let cool.
 Top with chopped scallions and serve with banana ketchup.